NumbuhFour/numbuhfour.github.io/_posts/1970-4-1-LilywatchP1.md

  - Auto-light level (disable-able through config)
  - Notification for when an SMS is received
  - Watch alerts you to phone alarms
+ - Contextual control over my livingroom and bedroom music when in range of them
  - App-like programming structure
     Current 'apps'
       - Clock